Cross-Border Clients

 -

-An American living in Canada can end up in the unfortunate situation of being 'orphaned' by their existing U.S. based advisor as most U.S. broker dealer and investment advisory firms are not properly registered to do business in Canada.
+An American living in Canada can also end up in the unfortunate situation of being 'orphaned' by their existing U.S.-based advisor, as most U.S. broker dealer and investment advisory firms are not properly registered to do business in Canada.

 -